 Our full in-wall wiring service starts at $599.
 That covers:

-The higher price reflects the additional materials (cables, outlet kit, wall plates) and the fact that installing a new electrical outlet in New York legally requires a licensed electrician.
-Some mounting companies try to skip this step — make sure whoever you hire is doing the electrical work properly, otherwise you could have an issue when you sell or during a building inspection.
+The higher price reflects the additional materials and the fact that installing a new electrical outlet in New York legally requires a licensed electrician.
+Some mounting companies try to skip this step — make sure whoever you hire is doing the electrical work properly, or you could have an issue when you sell or during a building inspection.

 This is the right choice for: